Women participation in formulation of trade policy sought

 -

-Women participation in formulation of trade policy soughtJanuary 14, 2017Print : Islamabad
+Women participation in formulation of trade policy soughtJanuary 15, 2017Print : National

 Thirty-eight women and nine men participants from the public and corporate sectors, academia and think tanks participated in the round table discussion on Thursday and covered various topics related to gender inclusion in Pakistan’s trade policy.